pangzhan27/GTLA/README.md

 # GTLA
-Group-wise Temporal Logit Adjustment for TAS
+Implementation our ECCV24 paper: Long-Tail Temporal Action Segmentation with Group-wise Temporal Logit Adjustment The code is coming soon.